rhnvrm/stock-market-circulars/hugo-site/content/circulars/nse/2025/nse-2025-09-01-99f5ee136e91a89f-extension-of-timelines-wrt-to-sebi-circular-rights-of-persons-with-disabilities-.md

 stocks: []
 tags:
 - compliance
-- accessibility
-- disabilities-act
-- timeline-extension
+- digital-accessibility
 - digital-platforms
+- extension
-- investment-advisors
+- investment-adviser
-- research-analysts
+- research-analyst
-- audit-requirements
+- system-audit
 title: Extension of timelines w.r.t to SEBI Circular - Rights of Persons with Disabilities Act, 2016 and Rules made there under - Mandatory Compliance by all Regulated Entities
 ---